 \end{proof}

-\begin{remark} It follows from Lemmas \ref{le:semidirect-bound} and \ref{le:log-length} (and their proofs) that we may efficiently (i.e., in time and space polynomial in $|W|$) transform constants encoded as words on $\{a,t\}$ into elements of $\MZ[\frac{1}{n}]\rtimes \MZ$ (and vice-versa).
+It follows from Lemmas \ref{le:semidirect-bound} and \ref{le:log-length} (and their proofs) that we may efficiently (i.e., in time and space polynomial in $|W|$) transform constants encoded as words on $\{a,t\}$ into elements of $\MZ[\frac{1}{n}]\rtimes \MZ$ (and vice-versa).
 Hence, from the point of view of $\NP$-completeness, it makes no difference which of the two formats we use for encoding the input.
-However, solution size will always be considered in terms of the word metric. \end{remark}
+However, solution size will always be considered in terms of the length of words on $\{a,t\}$.